averms/vewrapper/README.md

 virtual environments in a convenient way.
 These functions are small improvements over similar shell scripts floating around the internet.

-**NOTE: The POSIX-compatible script is not maintained anymore, but I will still accept pull requests.**

 ## Requirements

 - python >= 3.5